How To Resolve “WordPress Memory Limit” Error (3 Methods)

 Large images can also cause memory issues.
 It would help if you used an image optimizer to optimize your large photos so they do not take up too much space by compressing the images.

-Use caching plugin
+Use a caching plugin

 The caching plugin stores the website’s date.
 So, WordPress does not have to be regenerated on every visit.
 This will significantly improve the performance of the website.